Click on names to see biographical information and photos.

 Lollie White

 Laurie “Lollie” Lake White is a native of Greensboro.
-She has been a member of the Opera Board since 2010 and has been active on many committees: Nominating, Education and Special Events.
-She is keenly interested in helping with Opera Camp under the leadership of Elvira Green.
+She was a member of the Opera Board from 2010 until 2021 and has been active on many committees: Nominating, Education and Special Events.
+She has been keenly interested in helping with Opera Camp under the leadership of Elvira Green.
 She received the Jane Armfield Award in 2017.
-She and her husband, Walter Beale, sing in the First Baptist Church choir.
-Both are retired from UNCG, where Walter was a professor in the English department and Dean of the College of Arts and Sciences, and Lollie was a Lecturer in English, Assistant Director of the Honors College, and Director of Development for the College.
+She sings in the First Baptist Church choir.
+She is retired from UNCG, where she was a Lecturer in English, Assistant Director of the Honors College, and Director of Development for the College.